 What’s wrong with talking about dance and natural talent?

 Dance and natural talent!
 The two words are practically synonymous.
 But what if the natural talent excuse is actually holding your dancer back?
 I was thinking about this when I was on the treadmill today.
 Running for me is HARD work, it’s never, ever easy.
 But I love it all the same.
 Mostly I love it when it’s over!
 Anyway, as I was running, I was thinking about how I’m not a natural runner, but I had to stop myself, for this is exactly the kind of thinking I try to avoid when I’m teaching and in life in general.
 However, this kind of thinking pervades the world of dance which often focuses so heavily on the myth of natural talent.
-So often I hear mothers and even teachers describe kids that are perceived as ‘successful’ in terms of factors that aren’t attributable to the child in anyway.
+So often I hear mothers and even teachers describe kids that are perceived as ‘successful’ in terms of factors that aren’t attributable to the child in any way.
 People will say things like, ‘oh she’s amazing’, ‘she is soooo talented’, ‘she’s naturally flexible’, ‘well she’s got those feet!’
 It is true that some children start off ahead of the curve in terms of facility.
-I see it all the time, preschoolers that come in and show me their happy toes which just so happen to touch the ground or when I ask them to put their legs in second they fly out to a flat split.
-And then there are those whose hamstrings are so tight that that can’t sit up straight.
-It is also true that dancing is a visual art and classical ballet in particular requires certain physical attributes and yes facility.
+I see it all the time, preschoolers that come in and show me their happy toes which just so happen to touch the ground, or when I ask them to put their legs in second they fly out to a flat split.
+And then there are those whose hamstrings are so tight that they can’t sit up straight.
+It is also true that dancing is a visual art and classical ballet, in particular, requires certain physical attributes and yes facility.